 International TV campaign

-In December 2020, we shot our first advertisement for international television and cinema.
-We will be launching the completed ad on international TV and social media in July 2021as the first step in our international TV campaign, targeting specific behaviours and issues that contribute to harm to children in vulnerable, separating families.
+We have now shot our first advertisement for international television and cinema.
+We will be launching the completed ad on international TV and social media in 2023 as the first step in our international TV campaign, targeting specific behaviours and issues that contribute to harm to children in vulnerable, separating families.

-May 2021 sees the launch of a new international alliance of child-focused organisations from Australia to the UK.
+May 2021 saw the launch of a new international alliance of child-focused organisations from Australia to the UK.
 Two Wishes, along with a number of international partners, will also be simultaneously launching a new initiative to highlight the roles and responsibilities of parents.
+In January 2023, the Parents Promise launched a new workplace initiative for separating parents at the Houses of Parliament in London, UK.

 Family Health Ratings scheme